-These courses are designed to be delivered in a flexible, safe and responsive manner: the online theory module now and, as spring unfolds and beekeeping starts up in late August (and social distancing and isolation measures are hopefully relaxed) we can start hands-in-hives, practical classes.
-If the lockdown continues, we will get creative and take a camera to beehives.
-And maybe even ship beehive materials to you to build at home–but we can cross that bridge later!
+These courses are designed to be delivered in a flexible, safe and responsive manner: the online theory module now and, as spring unfolds and beekeeping starts up in November and December (and social distancing measures are relaxed) we can start hands-in-hives, practical classes.

 For now, we are offering the theory component, online, via zoom, with a shared Google folder for class materials.
 We want to keep classes at a human-scale, so are limiting numbers to 20 per class.
 This gives us a chance to get to know other people in the class and keeps an online experience a little more personal.
 Theory Modules

 Dates: 6pm-8pm Monday 9 November 2020.
 6pm-8pm Monday 16 November 2020.

 2 x 2 hour theory sessions via zoom.
 Max. class size 20.

 $175 for theory classes, plus $4.88 booking fee.